U.S. Economy Still Tops

 Despite a growing financial market crisis and looming recession, the U.S. economy continues to lead the world, according to the World Economic Forum.

-second year in a row, the U.S. economy took first place in the international policy group's annual ranking of global competitiveness.
+For the second year in a row, the U.S. economy took first place in the international policy group's annual ranking of global competitiveness.

 This year, European countries filled out much of the top ten, with Switzerland holding on to second place, followed by Denmark and Sweden.
 Weakening financials forced the United Kingdom to slide three places to No. 12, the report said.